trisha-c-a/Visual-Question-Answering-with-Keras/README.md

 In my work, I built a simple Joint Embedding VQA-based model, taking inspiration from Akshay Chavan's [articles](https://data-science-blog.com/blog/2019/07/29/visual-question-answering-with-keras-part-1/) and [Github repository](https://github.com/Akshayc1/visual-question-answering).

 For image feature extraction, I experimented with two models—VGG16 and InceptionResNetv2.
-For textual features, I explored the usage of RNNs and LSTMs.
+For textual features, I explored the usage of RNNs and LSTMs while attempting to use self-attention.

 The model gave an overall accuracy 0.4254 which could be improved by doing the following: